 Patients should be informed of the potential risks and benefits of JANUMET XR and of alternative modes of therapy.
 They should also be informed about the importance of adherence to dietary instructions, regular physical activity, periodic blood glucose monitoring and A1C testing, recognition and management of hypoglycemia and hyperglycemia, and assessment for diabetes complications.
 During periods of stress such as fever, trauma, infection, or surgery, medication requirements may change and patients should be advised to seek medical advice promptly.

 The risks of lactic acidosis due to the metformin component, its symptoms, and conditions that predispose to its development, as noted in WARNINGS AND PRECAUTIONS, should be explained to patients.
 Patients should be advised to discontinue JANUMET XR immediately and to promptly notify their health practitioner if unexplained hyperventilation, myalgia, malaise, unusual somnolence, dizziness, slow or irregular heart beat, sensation of feeling cold (especially in the extremities) or other nonspecific symptoms occur.
 Gastrointestinal symptoms are common during initiation of metformin treatment and may occur during initiation of JANUMET XR therapy; however, patients should consult their physician if they develop unexplained symptoms.
 Although gastrointestinal symptoms that occur after stabilization are unlikely to be drug related, such an occurrence of symptoms should be evaluated to determine if it may be due to lactic acidosis or other serious disease.
+Instruct patients to inform their doctor that they are taking JANUMET XR prior to any surgical or radiological procedure, as temporary discontinuation of JANUMET XR may be required until renal function has been confirmed to have returned to its prior level [see Use In Specific Populations].

 Patients should be advised to notify their health practitioner or call the Poison Control Center immediately in case of JANUMET XR overdose.